helloDolin/books/english_study/english_practice.md

 Customers can subscribe to our membership program for discount and rewards.
 It was a scene of such domestic bliss.
 We reject any suggestion that the law needs amending.
-Truncate the number to three decimel places before performing the calculation.
+Truncate the number to three decimal places before performing the calculation.
 His siblings are in their twenties.
 He stood there breathing deeply and evenly.
 Figure 4.1 shows the respiratory system.